-The School follow procedures and technologies to ensure security and will regularly evaluate and test the effectiveness of those safeguards to ensure security in processing personal data.
+The School follow procedures and technologies to ensure security and will regularly (at least annually) evaluate and test the effectiveness of those safeguards to ensure security in processing personal data.

 The School will only transfer personal data to third party service providers who agree to comply with the required policies and procedures and agree to put adequate measures in place.